sympy/sympy/doc/src/explanation/active-deprecations.md

 This same pattern may be used to instead turn `SymPyDeprecationWarning` into an error so that you can test that you aren't using deprecated code.
-To do this, just replace `"ignore"` with `"error"` in the above example.
+To do this, replace `"ignore"` with `"error"` in the above example.
 You may also omit `message` to make this apply to all `SymPyDeprecationWarning` warnings.